-At the very start of this section of the trail there is an information board [don't believe in the public toilet it shows as close] and one of the metal maps for rubbing [see the "Information Boards" section in the Appendix].
+At the very start of this section of the trail there is an information board about a lost Postern and the lake that once stretched from here [don't believe in the public toilet it shows as close to you, this also seems to have disappeared] and one of the metal maps for rubbing [see the "Information Boards" section in the Appendix].
+P.5.1.